Tackling Long Code Search with Splitting, Encoding, and Aggregating: Motivation: Long Code Problem

 \subsection{The Long Code Problem}

-If the query or code is long, we generally use the truncation method to deal with it.
-For example, GraphCodeBERT takes the first 128 query tokens and the first 256 code tokens by default.
-In order to explore whether the truncation method lead to loss of information, we make statistics for the token length of query and code on CodeSearchNet python test set.
-As shown on \cref{Figure:query_code_token}, the query with a token length greater than 128 only accounts for 11\%, while the code with a token length greater than 256 accounts for 91\%.
-It can be seen that for the code snippets with the token length greater than 256, truncation will lead to loss of information.
+To control memory and computation costs in training stage, it is common practice to truncate long code.
+For example, GraphCodeBERT typically takes the first 256 code tokens by default.
+To investigate whether this truncation method results in information loss, we conducted token length statistics on CodeSearchNet.
+As shown in \cref{tab:dataset_token_statistic}, we found that snippets with a token length less than 256 accounted for only 14.1\%, while 53.5\% of code snippets exceeded the maximum encoding length of 512 tokens for Transformers.
+This indicates that truncation leads to information loss for snippets with a token length greater than 256.

-To explore the difference in search performance of GraphCodeBERT for query subsets with different ground truth (GT) code lengths, we divide the CodeSerarchNet(CSN) python test subset into 5 query sets according to different ground-truth code token lengths.
-We calculate the mean reciprocal ranking of GraphCodeBERT for different Code truncation lengths, and the results are shown in \cref{tab:Empirical_study_python}.

-We observe that as the ground-truth code token length increases (from top to bottom), the search performance gradually deteriorates, indicating that long code snippets are hard cases for GraphCodeBERT.
-As the Code truncation length increases (from left to right), the search performance of short code snippets (token length is less than 332) remains basically unchanged.
-While the search performance of long code snippets (token length is more than 509) has been greatly improved, indicating that if the long code is simply truncated, a lot of useful information may be lost.